k-huynh/khcraft/README.md

 - tested automatic enchanting of tools based on selecting enchantments
 - tested disabling of enchantments for tools based on skill/tool
 - right clicking villagers (with professions) do not bring up the trading gui
+- tested enchanting flint and steel, and warped fungus on a stick

 ## Fully Completed
 - getting exp from mining